BFpack contains a collection of functions for Bayesian

 The same test would be executed when the same hypotheses are

-explicitly specified using the hypothesis
+explicitly specified using the hypothesis argument.

-When testing hypotheses via the hypothesis
+When testing hypotheses via the hypothesis argument, the

-output also presents an Evidence matrix
+output also presents an Evidence matrix containing the

 Bayes factors between the hypotheses.